 Step 1.
 Go to the meetings that you want to record.
 Then, launch EaseUS RecExperts on your devices.
 Choose the "Full Screen" recording mode or select the recording area in the "Region" mode.

 Step 2.
-Choose to record the system sound, microphone sound or none by clicking on the according buttons.
-When it's time to start recording, click on the red "REC" button to begin.
+Choose to record the webcam, system sound, microphone sound or none by clicking on the according buttons.

 If the question Does Zoom record your screen or just the meeting bothers you, we have the solution right here.
 Zoom does not record anything without your permission or without letting you know.
 But if you want to record Zoom meetings with privacy and want a professional solution to your gameplay and educational needs.
 You can use EaseUS RecExperts, an all-in-one solution with great features to cater to all your screen recording needs.